AdobeDocs/workfront.en/help/manage-work/tasks/taskdurtn/update-planned-hours-duration-for-simple-duration-task.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Update the Planned Hours and Duration of a task with a Simple Duration Type

 >[!IMPORTANT]
 >
->After you manually update the Duration on a Simple Duration task, `Workfront` stops calculating it based on the Planned Hours.
+>After you manually update the Duration on a Simple Duration task, Workfront stops calculating it based on the Planned Hours.

 To edit the Planned Hours and Duration of a task with a Simple Duration Type in the Advanced Assignments box: